Stanback/alpine-samba/README.md

 docker exec -it samba smbpasswd -a carol
 ```

-## Mac Autodiscovery
+## Mac ZeroConf Auto-discovery

-To enable zeroconf autodiscovery on OSX, you'll need to run the Avahi
+Samba comes with WINS/NetBios resolution which should work in OSX.
+If
+you have issues with this or are unable to use it for whatever reason
-daemon.
-This repository includes the Dockerfile for building an
+or prefer to use Avahi, this repository includes support for building
-Alpine Linux-based Avahi daemon image.
+an Avahi Docker image.

 ### Configuring Avahi Services